2025 Pertamina corruption case

 The 2025 Pertamina corruption case or sometimes known as PertaminaGate is an ongoing corruption case that involves Indonesian state-owned oil and natural gas corporation Pertamina in early 2025.
 The scandal involves the adulteration between subsidised petroleum with non subsidised petroleum.
 As of 2025, this is the largest corruption scandals in Indonesia, overtaking the PT Timah Tbk corruption scandal with the estimated total loss of Rp968,5 trillion (equivalent to US$58,94 billion).

 Background

 Since 1960, Pertamina has been the sole player in Indonesian oil and gas market after the Provisional People's Consultative Assembly passed a policy that oil and gas exploration in Indonesia is only allowed to be carried out by the state until 2005 when the foreign oil and gas companies were allowed to operate in the country under strict conditions.
 In 1970s, Indonesia experienced an oil bonanza due to the 1970s energy crisis that caused the rising oil prices with Pertamina playing the key role in the boom.
-As the Indonesian oil sources started to gradually depletes, the government then allowed Pertamina to import its oil.
+As the Indonesian oil sources started to gradually deplete, the government then allowed Pertamina to import its oil.